dinnovos/agent-base-project/README.md

 ## Project Status

 This is a **production-ready template** that includes:
-- ✅ JWT authentication with secure password hashing
+- ✅ JWT authentication with secure password hashing (bcrypt)
 - ✅ LangGraph AI agents with state persistence
 - ✅ Streaming and non-streaming chatbot endpoints
+- ✅ Per-user rate limiting for chatbot endpoints (5 queries/24 hours)
+- ✅ Usage tracking and statistics
 - ✅ PostgreSQL checkpointing for conversation history
 - ✅ LangSmith integration for tracing and monitoring
 - ✅ Modular architecture following best practices